galaxyxone/openlinks/README.md

 ## Development

-### for some reason this is not working right now- fixing ASAP
+### for some reason this is not working right now - fixing ASAP

 - to start, you will need have a web3.storage API key [Configure your Web3.Storage account](https://web3.storage)